-Chinese American Biopharmaceutical Society (CABS) K. Fong Award Committee is very pleased to announce that Dr. Guoliang Yu and Dr. Yuling Luo are the winners of CABS K. Fong Award in Life Sciences for their extraordinary achievements in research, entrepreneurship, and innovation.
-We will honor Dr. Yu and Dr. Luo in the award ceremony at 2018 BioPacific Conference (20th Annual Meeting of CABS) on June 23, 2017 at the San Mateo Marriott San Francisco Airport located at 1770 South Amplett Blvd., San Mateo, CA 94402.
+The Chinese American Biopharmaceutical Society (CABS) K. Fong Award Committee is very pleased to announce that JOHN V. OYLER is the winner of the 2019 CABS K. Fong Award in Life Sciences for his entrepreneurship and business leadership to establish BeiGene as a world-class biopharmaceutical company.
+We will honor Mr. Oyler in the award ceremony at the 21st CABS Annual Meeting of the BioPacific Conference to be held on Saturday, June 22, 2019 at the San Mateo Marriott San Francisco Airport Hotel (1770 South Amphlett Blvd., San Mateo, CA 94402).

 CABS K. Fong Award in Life Sciences is presented annually to recognize those individuals who make significant contributions in life sciences and biopharmaceutical industry including outstanding scientific findings, recognized efforts in promoting life science education and initiatives in improving life science community, and those who bring therapeutic breakthroughs to the market and improve healthcare and quality of life.

 Candidates must be nominated by an active member of CABS.
 Selection criteria will be based on candidate’s accomplishments in life sciences and contribution to the life science community, including one or all of the following:

 - Proven achievements in therapeutic breakthroughs (including discovery, process or clinical development), diagnostics or the research reagent/equipment markets.